crs4/Deep3DLayout/README.md

 You will first need to install that in order to be able to run Deep3DLayout.

 ## Pretrained weights.
-Copy to your local ./ckpt directory:
+Download and copy to your local ./ckpt directory from [Deep3Dlayout weights] (https://vicserver.crs4.it/deep3dlayout/).
-- [m3d_layout.pth](https://vicserver.crs4.it/tmp/deep3dlayout/m3d_layout.pth).
-Trained using the [MatterportLayout](https://github.com/ericsujw/Matterport3DLayoutAnnotation) original splitting.
-- [pano3d_layout.pth](https://vicserver.crs4.it/tmp/deep3dlayout/pano3d_layout.pth).
-Finetuned using the [Pano3DLayout] dataset(https://github.com/EvaAlmansa/Pano3DLayout).
-- [atlanta_layout.pth](https://vicserver.crs4.it/tmp/deep3dlayout/atlanta_layout.pth).
-Finetuned using the [AtlantaLayout] dataset(https://github.com/crs4/AtlantaNet).
-- other models to appear

 ## Inference on equirectagular images
 Here some examples of inferring using the pre-trained models: